How To Cook Couscous

 While it’s usually mistaken for grain, couscous is actually a kind of pasta made with semolina flour and water.
 You can usually find two types of couscous in the supermarket: Pearl and fine.

 Pearl couscous is larger and can be used for salads or prepared as I did for this Moroccan chicken and couscous.
-Today we're working with fine couscous, which is a lot smaller and since it's already been steamed and dried, making it very easy to prepare.
+Today we’re working with fine couscous, which is a lot smaller and since it’s already been steamed and dried, making it super easy to prepare.

 - Bring 1 cup of water to a boil.